Violation of Probation

-This kind of probation violation is based upon not following the standard or special conditions of probation in your case or for missing an appointment with your Probation Officer for example.
-Let’s face it, with so many rules and regulations to follow while on probation it is easy to overlook something and find yourself facing a technical probation violation that you did not intend to commit.
-We have seen our client’s charged with technical violations for leaving the State without permission, for failure to pay restitution, for not going to counseling or substance abuse treatment as required or for having contact with the victim and many other reasons.
-The main point of a technical violation is that you have not committed a new criminal offense, however, in some way you have violated the terms of your probation and your Probation Officer has decided to file for a warrant for your arrest for violation of the terms of your probation.
-In my experience before you will be charged with a technical probation violation the Probation Officer will have given you several warnings – often in writing – about your lack of compliance.
-So if you are currently on probation it is important to maintain a positive relationship with your Probation Officer and try and follow through on all the requirements of your probation.
+This kind of probation violation is based upon not following the standard or special conditions of probation in your case or for missing an appointment with your probation officer, for example.
+Let's face it, with so many rules and regulations to follow it is easy to overlook something and find yourself facing a technical probation violation that you did not intend to commit.
+We have seen our client's charged with technical violations for leaving the state without permission, for failure to pay restitution, for not going to counseling or substance abuse treatment as required or for having contact with the victim and many other reasons.
+The main point of a technical violation is in some way you have violated the terms of your probation.
+Your probation officer then decided to file for a warrant for your arrest.

-A technical probation violation can result in having to argue your case before a Judge and really do some strong convincing why you should be given another opportunity to remain on probation and not placed in jail.
-Depending on the nature of your technical violation often having an experienced probation violation defense attorney working to argue your case can get you a second chance to get back on probation and avoid having to serve time in jail.
-If you have been charged with a technical probation violation it is important that you address the matter very seriously as all probation violation cases have the potential result of incarceration.
+A technical probation violation can result in having to argue your case before a judge and do some strong convincing why you should be given another opportunity to remain on probation and not placed in jail.
+Depending on the nature of your technical violation, often having an experienced probation violation defense attorney working to argue your case can get you a second chance to get back on probation and avoid having to serve time in jail.
+If you have been charged with a technical probation violation, it is essential that you address the matter very seriously as all probation violation cases have the potential rick of incarceration.

 - Re-Arrest Violation

-The second variety of probation violation cases are by their very nature more serious in that the alleged violation of your conditions of probations is based upon a new arrest for which a Judge has found probable cause.
-In this situation you are facing not only the new arrest that you just picked up but also the prospect of a warrant for your arrest for violation of probation on the basis that you broke the law while on probation.
-In most situations where you have been arrested while on probation it is inevitable that a violation of probation warrant will soon follow.
+The second variety of probation violation cases are by their very nature more serious in that the alleged violation of your conditions of probations is based upon a new arrest for which a judge has found probable cause.
+In this situation, you are facing not only the new arrest that you just picked up but also the prospect of a warrant for your arrest for violation of probation on the basis that you broke the law while on probation.
+In most situations where you have been arrested while on probation, inevitably, a violation of probation warrant will soon follow.
 Depending on the facts and strength of the new arrest case against you, the situation may be a difficult one to overcome.
-As we will discuss at greater length below, violation of probation proceedings move at greater speed than a criminal trial, the state has a lower standard of proof and the rules of evidence are relaxed.
-Thus, defending against violation of probation cases is much more difficult than defending against a normal criminal charge.
+As we will discuss at greater length below, violation of probation proceedings move at a greater speed than a criminal trial, the state has a lower standard of proof, and the rules of evidence are relaxed.
+Thus, defending against violation of probation cases is much more complicated than defending against a standard criminal case.

 The first phase of a probation violation hearing focuses on the sole issue of if you violated the terms of your probation.
-It is an adversarial evidentiary hearing in which the accused is entitled to cross examine any witnesses that the state may call.
-Further and very importantly you are entitled to present you own defense case and present evidence and witness to prove that you did not commit the violation of probation.
-This is why it is very important to retain the services of a skilled Stamford probation violation attorney with court room experience to defend your rights.
+It is an adversarial evidentiary hearing in which the accused is entitled to cross-examine any witnesses that the state may call.
+Further and very importantly, you are entitled to present your own defense case and present evidence and witness to prove that you did not commit the violation of probation.
+This is why it is imperative to retain the services of a skilled Connecticut probation violation attorney with courtroom experience to defend your rights.

-A probation violation hearing differs significantly from a normal criminal case in several critical aspects.
-This makes it much easier for the State to prove a violation of probation than a criminal case.
-However, you still have rights to a hearing and a defense and the State still has to prove the allegations against you.
-In this section we will examine how a probation violation hearing differs from a normal criminal case and how those differences can effect your case.
+A probation violation hearing differs significantly from a standard criminal case in several critical aspects.
+This makes it much easier for the state to prove a violation of probation than a criminal case.
+However, you still have rights to a hearing, and the state still has to prove the allegations against you.
+In this section, we will examine how a probation violation hearing differs from a standard criminal case and how those differences can affect your case.

 - Standard of Proof is Lower